StavSteven/social_media_addiction/README.md

 There were no business requirements supplied with this dataset so I have created a scenario where the dataset has been provided by a health professional working in education providing wellbeing advice to students.
 They have asked to find out how social media activity affects students academic performance, whether there are any other patterns that could provide causation for lower attainment levels and mental health scores.
 This could highlight a group of students that are at risk and could be targeted for intervention by their educational institution.

-## Hypothesis and how to validate?
+## Hypothesis testing and validation

 ### Format: